If you're looking to find a used car for sale or a new car, chances are you won't say no to a good car deal.

 It's not just hunting down the best new or used car that suits you where we can help save money either.
 We've also prepared guides to help with getting the best deals on car insurance and everything you need to know about car finance.
 Plus, if you want to find out how much your current car is worth, you can get a free car valuation.
 Last but not least, keep informed by checking out the latest car sales statistics in the UK here.

-The Renault 5 is one of the most eagerly anticipated new cars of 2025.
+The Renault 5 is one of the most eagerly anticipated new cars of 2025 and seeing one on the road can't fail to put a smile on your face.
 Renault's reborn supermini features a design that references at the past, while power comes from a thoroughly modern electric powertrain.
-We've chosen the entry-level model with the smaller battery that should be perfect for taking urban trips while making quite the style statement.
-Longer-range models start from £197 a month.
+We've chosen the entry-level model with the larger 52kWh battery that should be perfect for taking longer trips while making quite the style statement.
+The shorter-range 40kWh battery starts from £146 a month with 0% APR, and all Renault 5 models get the £1500 Electric Car Grant.

 When it launched in 2020, the Volkswagen ID.3 was the firm's first proper ground-up electric car.
 Early versions have a slightly less stable infotainment system and a few lower quality feeling trim pieces, but if that's not a worry to you, those first ID.3s are now very affordable, giving you a lot of electric car for not a lot per month.
-This one-owner ID.3 is available from a Volkswagen main dealer, too.
+This one-owner ID.3 has done under 40,000 miles, which means its battery warranty runs until 2030 or for over 60,000 more miles.

 The Ford Puma took home the gong for the UK's best-selling new car in 2023 and 2024, and shows no signs of stopping in 2025.
 Picking up where the now-departed Fiesta left off, the Puma is fun to drive, surprisingly spacious for what's actually quite a small car, and very well equipped right across the range.